calzamora/Demultiplex/LAB_NOTEBOOK_DEMULTIPLEXING.md

  YAY that worked!!

  ok so I updtaed the answers file and so all that I have to do this week is create the test files

+ #### test files:
+ creating test files with 4 records in the order of :

+ MATCHED
+ HOPPED
+ UNK INDEX
+ LOW QUAL INDEX

+ leslie noted to use indexes in the actual set of known indexes so that I dont have to make a new list of known indexes.

+ NOTE: I'm going to have to revisit the qual score cutoff question - leaning toward cutting based on PER BASE qual score rather than mean qual score.

+ known indexes im using for this :
+GTAGCGTA rev comp: CATCGCAT

+AACAGCGA rev comp: TTGTCGCT

+Ok Im going to MANUALLY make the expected output files now :
+8 total:
+GTAGCGTA_matched_R1.fastq
+GTAGCGTA_matched_R2.fastq
+AACAGCGA_matched_R1.fastq
+AACAGCGA_matched_R2.fastq
+unknown_R1.fastq
+unknown_R2.fastq
+hopped_R1.fastq
+hopped_R2.fastq

+** adding in an extra record for MATCHED second index so that i have an output to that file

+ok im just going to try to figure out how many Ns are present in the indexes